mbbrigitte/drysoils_hotdays/README.md

 ##Structure:
 corr_SPI_HD.pro
 This function can read in any of the SPI-like and HotDay-like data used for both Hirschi et al. (2014) and Mueller and Seneviratne (2012).
 There is a description what the function does and how to properly call it in the header.
-The code uses the functions in this directory: read_GLDAS.pro, read_HD.pro and read_monthly_EI_temperature.pro to read in the data needed.
+The code uses the functions in this directory: read_GLDAS.pro, read_HD.pro and read_monthly_EI_temp.pro to read in the data needed.
+corr_SPI_HD.pro saves the correlations in NetCDF files for future reference and also creates the plots that appear in the Hirschi-paper.